e-puck2/Create_Eclipse_e-puck2/Windows 32bits/ReadMe.txt

 ﻿This folder contains all the modifications to make to an Eclipse installation to prepare it for e-puck 2 programming.
-It is a comports everything except Eclipse installation and arm-none-eabi toolchain.
+It comports everything except Eclipse installation and arm-none-eabi toolchain.

 Installation Stuff folder contains all the stuff to copy into a new Eclipse_Mobots folder

+Workspace.zip contains the workspace for Eclipse

 The executable "Eclipse_Mobots.exe" is made trough a Code::Blocks project named « Launcher »